geirmolnes/new_newspaper_scraper/README.md

     pip install -r requirements.txt
     ```

 4. Set up the PostgreSQL database.
-You will need to provide a connection string in the `db.py` module.
+You will need to create a .env-file where you provide necessary info for setup.py, such as a connection string.

 ## Usage